alpyen/fpga-mediaplayer/README.md

 Stuff that needs to be done, may be incomplete and not in order.

 ## HDL
+- Write python script to encode audio and video
+- Unify Testbench so that the whole board is being tested
+  - delete the testbenches for subcomponents
 - Implement the Audio Driver
+  - Control Unit <-> Audio Fifo <-> Audio Driver
+  - Control Unit to read out memory contents and feed Fifo
+  - Audio Driver to eat data from Fifo and decode
+  - I2S Master to output samples to I2S2 PMOD-Board
+    - How to handle the CDC between Audio Driver and I2S Master?
 - Implement the Video Driver
 - Implement the Control Unit